 POVLEV is a continuous measure of the ratio of total family income (excluding capital gains and tax refunds) to the federal poverty line.
-MEPS staff constructed POVLEV primarily from data collected in the Income section of the MEPS questionnaire, by dividing CPS family income by the applicable poverty line (based on family size and composition).
+AHRQ staff constructed POVLEV primarily from data collected in the Income section of the MEPS questionnaire, by dividing CPS family income by the applicable poverty line (based on family size and composition).

 Person-level income totals were then summed over family members as defined by CPSFAMID to yield the family-level total.
 Persons missing CPSFAMID were treated as one-person families in constructing POVLEV.